zesk/build/docs/ops/index.md

 - `--env environment` - Top-level environment file to pass variables into the user `crontab` template
 - `--show` - Show the crontab instead of installing it
-- `--user user` - Scan for crontab files in the form $(user.crontab) and then install as this user.
+- `--user user` - Scan for crontab files in the form `user.crontab` and then install as this user.
 If not specified, uses current user name.
 - `--mapper envMapper` - Optional.
 Binary.
 The binary use to map environment values to the file.
 (Uses `mapEnvironment` by default)

 #### Examples